7 Healthy Chinese Food Dishes You Can Order Tonight

 Panda Express: Mushroom Chicken

-Hard to believe that a restaurant meal can be less than 250 calories, but this healthy Chinese food combo hits that target: Loaded with healthy mushrooms, this chicken dish contains 170 calories; when paired with the mixed veggie side, it’s 250 total calories in the bowl.
+Hard to believe that a restaurant meal can be less than 250 calories, but this healthy Chinese food combo hits that target: Loaded with healthy mushrooms, this chicken dish contains 170 calories; when paired with the super greens side, it’s 250 total calories in the bowl.
 Packed with fiber (5g), the mixed veggies contain cabbage, rich in antioxidants phytochemicals like thiocyanates, indole-3-carbinol, lutein, zeaxanthin, sulforaphane, and isothiocyanates—all molecules known to protect against certain cancers and heart disease.
 Learn the 9 foods nutritionists never order from fast-food restaurants.

 Light sauces, please